gideonibemerejr/New-Project-Directories/README.md

-# Organizing and Creating New Project Directories
+# Creating New Project Directories

-System Requirements for v1.0: macOS only.
+This README is for macOS only.

 ## Introduction